AndyM48/storecards/README.md

 ## Installaton

-There is no installation script yet so:
+Download the source code and run install.sh to:

-Copy storecards to /usr/bin
+	Copy the storecards programme to /usr/bin

 	Copy the icons to /usr/share/pixmaps/storecards

-Copy the data files to ~/.local/share/storecards
+	Copy the sample data files to ~/.local/share/storecards

 	Copy the desktop file to ~/.local/share/applications

+To uninstall Store Cards run uninstall.sh from the downloads directory.